MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.Network/Get-AzVpnSite.md

 This is an RM representation of customer branches that are uploaded to Azure for S2S connectivity with a Cortex virtual hub.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-azvpnsite) for up-to-date information.

 ## SYNTAX

 ### ListBySubscriptionId (Default)